mlaguayojr/RemoveWUpdate/README.md

 * Windows OS

 # How To Use
-* convert find.py to find.exe using py2exe (copy all binaries created to removewupdate.bat's location)
+* convert find.py to find.exe using py2exe(use the release for python 2.7) (copy all binaries created to removewupdate.bat's location)
 * removewupdate.bat KB####### (you can only provide 1 arg to removeupdate.bat)

 # Why